 4. Access real-time data

 An automated P2P system not only stores data, but it can present it to finance teams in a digestible way.
-Having access to the real-time data on company spending activity gives finance the full visibility to control spend in real time.
+Having access to real-time data on company spending activity gives finance the full visibility to control spending in real-time.

 5. Be equipped to make smarter spending decisions

-When you combine the different functionalities of a control spend strategy you’re not only able to control spend in real time, you’re also now equipped with data to make smarter future spending decisions.
+When you combine the different functionalities of a spend control strategy you’re not only able to control spend in real-time, you’re also now equipped with data to make smarter future spending decisions and optimize your spending habits through this management software.

 6. Unite departments

-If you’d like to learn more about spend control and why it matters, download our white paper Top 6 ways finance professionals can control spend.
+If you’d like to learn more about spend control and why it matters, check out this blog!